 - Depart Sydney

-This morning you will be transferred by car service to Sydney International airport for your flight back to Los Angeles.
+This morning you will be transferred by private car service to Sydney International Airport.
+Bid farewell to Australia as you depart Sydney for your flight to the US, arriving the same day.

 Terms & Conditions:

-Package from pricing is based on double occupancy (2 people sharing a room) for travel Monday - Thursday. $60pp air supplement applies each way for travel on Friday to Sundays. $40 per person supplement applies for a Saturday night at the Crown Metropol Hotel Melbourne.
-Ask an Aspire consultant for pricing for other travel dates.
+The package from pricing is based on double occupancy (2 people sharing a room) for low-season stays for travel Sundays through Wednesdays from Los Angeles.
+A $50 air supplement applies each way for international travel from Thursday to Saturday.
+A $75 per person supplement applies for a Saturday night stay in Melbourne.
 Add-on fares are available from other cities.
-Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
-Seats are limited and may not be available on every flight.
+Specific blackout dates apply to the accommodation and tour value add offers.
+Seats are limited and may only be available on some flights.
 Hotels are subject to availability.
-All prices reflect a discount for purchases made by cash/wire transfer/check, please see terms and conditions for credit card payments.
-There are no discounts for payment made by credit cards.
+All prices reflect discounts for purchases made by check/wire; please see the terms and conditions for credit card payments.
 Cancellation penalties and other restrictions apply.